kobirhumayun/finance_management/DEPLOYMENT.md

 # Deployment Guide

 This project ships a Next.js frontend located in [`client/`](client) and an Express-based API server in [`server/`](server).
-Both services rely on environment variables that are documented in their respective `.env.example` files.
+Both services rely on environment variables that are documented in their respective `.env.example` files along with the shared presets under [`env/`](env).
 This guide walks through the configuration values that must be provided and outlines a repeatable process for promoting the stack to production.

 ## 1. Provision dependencies